techidaily/site-ai-video-translation/source/_posts/2024-approved-9-best-french-video-translators-online-and-download-options.md

 ![Vidby](https://images.wondershare.com/virbo/article/9-best-french-video-translators-online-and-download-options-8.jpg)

-[Vidby](https://vidby.com/video-translation/french-english)is a recommended vendor on YouTube and for a good reason.
+[Vidby](https://vidby.com/video-translation/french-english) is a recommended vendor on YouTube and for a good reason.
 When it comes to **translating French Youtube videos to English**, it is a champ.
 French-to-English pairs are trendy, which is why Vidby even made a full page dedicated to the translation of these languages.

 The translator is fairly simple to use, and the way translation works, you get a lot of other features like being able to add emotions to the translations and more.
 Here are some of the key features that it offers.